-When you are not at home, make sure to turn off all the lights and electrical appliances not in use.
-Same applies whenever travelling away from home — be it for the weekend or for a full vacation stay — make sure to turn everything off (coffee maker included) — except maybe for the appliances that keep foods from spoiling.
+When you’re not at home, make sure to turn off all the lights and electrical appliances not in use.
+Same applies whenever travelling — be it for the weekend or for a full vacation stay — make sure to turn everything off (coffee maker included) — except maybe for the appliances that keep foods from spoiling.

 Use LED lighting

-Energy-efficient lights can save up to 70% of your lighting cost.
-LED Lighting Products use less energy and have a longer lifetime — which means you could save your money for less energy consumption and replacing time.
+Did you know that energy-efficient lights can save up to 70% of your lighting cost?
+LED lighting products use less energy and have a longer lifespan — which means you could save money in both energy savings and in unnecessary spending on replacements.

-There are also Smart Home Lights that can be controlled through mobile apps or home automation hubs with the integration of Wi-Fi or Bluetooth; you will be able to control them from anywhere and have control over lighting itself to make lights dim.
-So if you forgot to turn off lights before leaving, log in to a mobile app and do it.
+There are also smart home lights that can be controlled through mobile apps or home automation hubs with the integration of Wi-Fi or Bluetooth that are worth considering; you will be able to control them from anywhere and decide just how dim your lighting gets.

 Manage washing dishes and clothes